 Radiography Clinical Requirements

-In order to meet clinical education requirements, each student enrolled will travel to different clinical sites during the two-year program.
+In order to meet clinical education requirements, each student enrolled will travel to different clinical sites during the five semester program.
 The farthest site a student will be required to travel to is 50 miles (one way) from the college campus in Morehead City.
 Depending on where a student lives, the actual mileage involved may be greater than or less than what has been stated from the college campus.
 Also, students will be required to complete a minimal number of evening and weekend clinical rotations as part of their clinical education.

 Students enrolled in the program are required to complete clinical assignments at the clinical sites on daylight (7:00 AM – 7:00 PM), evening and weekend rotations.